johnnewto/MauiTracker/README.md

 ``` sh
 python main.py
 ```
+This loads a detection model https://github.com/johnnewto/MauiTracker/blob/main/data/model.pth and runs on a small image data set https://github.com/johnnewto/MauiTracker/tree/main/data/Karioitahi_09Feb2022/132MSDCF-28mm-f4

+The confidence of the detections is shown as the third digit in the tile bar

 With one of the windows in focus press spacebar to step, g to go continuously, and q to quit